Brexit: Finance

+Fishing

 The UK has left the Common Agricultural Policy (CAP), which provides government financial support to farmers in the EU.
 Brexit allowed the UK to develop its own agriculture policy and the Agriculture Act 2020 replaced the CAP with a new system.
 The UK also left the Common Fisheries Policy (CFP) that lets all EU countries fish within 12 nautical miles of the British coast and lets the EU set catch quotas.
 The combined EU fishing fleets landed about six million tonnes of fish per year, as of 2016, about half of which were from British waters.
 By leaving the CFP, the UK could develop its own fisheries policy.
 The UK did also leave the London Fisheries Convention that lets Irish, French, Belgian, Dutch and German vessels fish within six nautical miles of the UK's coast.